baguette-bi/baguette-bi/README.md

 These things are not implemented yet, but will be in the future (in rough order of importance):

-- Tools for development in Jupyter notebooks
-- Authentication and user permissions
 - Chart previews in the web interface
 - Docs beyond a meager README file
 - Parametrization of charts and datasets
 - Correct locale handling for Altair
+- Dashboards (layouts of many charts) as first-class citizens
 - Support of other libraries (Bokeh, etc.)

-# Releases
+# Release notes

 ## 0.1.3

+- Authentication and user permissions
 - this README
 - bi.test for rendering charts in Jupyter